Online Decision Making for Trading Wind Energy: Case study

-Next, we discuss the implementation of OLNV in this case study.
-The OLNV algorithm does not need to solve an optimization model but requires initializing two parameters.
-To choose $\mu$ and $\eta$, we perform a grid search on the chunk of data spanning 07/01/2015 to 12/31/2015.
-After analyzing Table~\ref{table:cross_val}, we select the values $\mu = 0.7$ and $\eta = 0.001$ that obtain the best $NV^{\rm{oos}}(\%)$.
-We assume a balanced penalty anchor $\overline{\psi}^+ = \overline{\psi}^- = 1$.
-Then, we initialize the OLNV regressor associated with the onshore DK1 forecast to $1$ and the rest of the values to $0.01$.
+In this case study, we assume a balanced penalty anchor $\overline{\psi}^+ = \overline{\psi}^- = 1$.
+Again, we initialize the OLNV regressor associated with the onshore DK1 forecast to $1$ and the rest of the values to $0.01$.
 In other words, we start the online offering with a strategy very close to FO, mainly relying on the forecast of the wind energy production.
 We use the next 6 months (01/01/2016 to 06/30/2016) to update (initialize) $\mathbf{q}_{\text{OL}}$ with the aim of having a fair comparison against LP and LP2.

-The performance of all the methods presented in this section is evaluated using the dataset spanning from 07/01/2016 to 06/04/2021 (5 years with 43,200 samples).
+The performance of all the methods presented in this section is evaluated using the dataset spanning from 07/01/2016 to 06/04/2021 (5 years with 43 200 samples).
 The optimization models LP, LP2, and FX are implemented with the Python package Pyomo \citep{bynum2021pyomo} and solved through the optimization solver CPLEX\footnote{IBM ILOG CPLEX Optimization Studio.
 See \url{https://www.ibm.com/analytics/cplex-optimizer}.}, whereas the implementation OLNV is developed by the authors based on standard Python packages and uploaded to an open repository\footnote{Experiment's code and data available at: \url{https://github.com/Miguel897/online-trading-wind-energy}}.